North Wales Circular by trains and bus, clockwise.

 Welsh Highland Railway WHR Dep 12.55 Arr 15.10

 1. The 07.26 train originates in Llandudno Junction, not Llandudno.
 It does not stop in Conwy.
-Later services originate in Llandudno.
-Park on roadside near Nicky Collinge Antiques, 5-minute walk under the flyover to railway station.
+You can park on the roadside near Nicky Collinge Antiques, a 5-minute walk under the flyover to the railway station.

-4. Caernarfon bus station is a 5-minute walk from the WHR station.
-Walk towards the town, cross the railway footbridge.
+3. Caernarfon bus station is a 5-minute walk from the WHR station.
+Walk towards the town, and cross the railway footbridge.
 Turn left and walk to Castle Square.
-Cross the square into the road between Poundstretcher and a chemist shop.
+Cross the Square into the road between Poundstretcher and a chemist shop.
 Pass Costa on right.
 Turn right.
-Bus stop is opposite Argos.
+The bus stop is opposite Argos.

 Festrail for Festiniog Railway and WHR timetables.